First time buyer 101

 7. Is it common for sellers to pay for closing costs in the area?

-9. What can I, as the buyer, do to ensure things go smoothly?
+10. What can I, as a buyer, do to ensure things go smoothly?

 Stay Calm